shervinpouryazdanpanah/php-solid/S/README.md

 ```

-However, to adhere to the SRP, you should create separate classes for each task, as shown in the code below:
+However, to adhere to the SRP, you should create separate classes for each task, as shown in the code below like `True.php`:

 ```php
 <?php